 As soon as you arrive in Bardstown, your first stop should be a visit to the Kentucky Bourbon Marketplace.
-Located in the heart of downtown, the Kentucky Bourbon Marketplace offers Bardstown visitors direct access to more than 100 varieties of bourbon, gourmet foods, barrel art, jewelry, and other assorted accessories.
+Located in the heart of downtown at 212 N. Third St., the Kentucky Bourbon Marketplace offers Bardstown visitors direct access to more than 100 varieties of bourbon, gourmet foods, barrel art, jewelry, and other assorted accessories.
 Looking for a bottle of small batch to impress your friends back home?
-This place has it—along with every other type of bourbon you’d ever need, such as limited editions, special releases, and all the good ol’ classics.
+This place has it—along with every other type of bourbon you’d ever need, such as limited editions, special releases, and all the good ole classics.

 Once you’re ready to walk off the whiskey-shopping spree, head to Old Talbott Tavern for one of the best down-home southern dinners you’ll ever eat.
 (Hint: Locals gravitate toward the country-fried steak, catfish, and shrimp and grits.)
 And if you like restaurants that pack a historical punch, remind your friends that two of history’s most famous bourbon lovers, Daniel Boone and Abraham Lincoln, frequented this famous tavern.

 When it’s time to settle in for the night, check out one of Bardstown’s quaint bed and breakfast options.
-Try the Bourbon Manor Bed & Breakfast, where the rooms are named after classic southern cocktails, or the Mary May House.
+Try the Bourbon Manor Bed & Breakfast, where the rooms are named after classic southern cocktails.